fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/payment-retry.md

 #### Payment Retry Flow

 When the first payment attempt fails or expires, you can allow the investor to **retry the payment** without creating a new purchase order.
+> Same flow can be utilised to **retry payment for an SIP instalment** using Netbanking and UPI payment methods when the initial payment is failed.
+You can utilise the List all MF Purchases
+(https://fintechprimitives.com/docs/api/#list-all-mf-purchases) to fetch the instalment AMC order ID to retry the payments.

 1. **When to Retry:**
 A retry can be initiated when: